DianJNaude/DelphiProjects/2022/PAT2022_NaudeDian/Fase 2/Program/Win32/Debug/ReadMe.txt

  Show DbGrid Functionality
  Control panel

-Username for Admin: 01DiaWisA
+Username for Admin: 01DiaWis
-Password for Admin: DW9561
+Password for Admin: DW9561A
-Username for User: 01DiaWis
 Password as a user: DW9561